harisXcyber/instagram-auto-bot/README.md

 ## 🌟 Star Us!

-If PrecisionBot saves you time, please star the repo and share it with others!
+If PrecisionFlow saves you time, please star the repo and share it with others!

 ---